dfe-analytical-services/analysts-guide/README.md

 ## How to use

 Each page of the site is a single quarto document, with index.qmd as the homepage.
-When the project is opened locally in RStudio you will be able to preview the website by typing the command `quarto preview` into the terminal or using `quarto::quarto_preview()` in the R console.
+When the project is opened locally in RStudio you will be able to preview the whole website using one of the following options:

+1. (In R Studio) clicking 'build site' in the build pane

+2. Run `quarto preview` in the terminal, adding `--render all` at the end if you want to pre-render the whole site like the R Studio option does (slower initially, but faster to navigate through multiple pages)

+3. Using `quarto::quarto_preview()` if in an R console with the quarto R package installed, `render = "All"` gives the equivalent behaviour to `--render all` in the terminal

 ### Tests